How to Get Your First 10 Customers (Lessons from 50 Founders)

 Their first customer was Ross Boucher from 280 North.
 Within weeks, he joined Stripe as an employee.
 That's how early it was.

 The lesson isn't "use your network."
-It's "exhaust your network fast, then move on."
+It's "exhaust your network fast, then move on to something else."

 Paul Graham's famous advice.
-Everyone nods.
-Few actually do it.
+Everyone nods along.
+Few actually follow through.

 The Airbnb founders did.
 In 2009, they noticed listings with iPhone photos got zero bookings.
-Professional hotel photos were crushing them.
+Professional hotel photos crushed them.
 So Brian Chesky and Joe Gebbia hired photographers to take pictures of every NYC listing.
 Themselves.
 One by one.

 Completely unscalable.
 Completely necessary.